 - Fixes bad agreements from mediators or other attorneys

-- Discourages clients from behaving out of spite (i.e. suing a spouse) if it’s not in their best financial interest
+- Discourages clients from behaving out of spite (i.e. suing a spouse) when it’s not in their best financial interest

-- In lieu of a real estate attorney, a mediator helps you and your divorcing spouse reach an amicable agreement more cost effectively
+- Helps you and your divorcing spouse reach an amicable agreement more cost-effectively

 - Works with you through the issues of property distribution, child care, retirement, taxes, and more

 - Prepares documents so that you file the divorce correctly and legally